hakluke/how-to-exit-vim/README.md

 :echom test_null_list()
 ```

-## I will do it for you (Free service)
+## Quit as a Service (QaaS)

 1. Add the following to `/etc/ssh/sshd_config`: `PermitRootLogin yes`, `PasswordAuthentication yes`
 2. Start sshd server
 3. Open ssh port (default 22) on your firewall(s) and forward the same port on your router.
-4. Go to my fork and open an issue with the following info: Your root password; Your IP address/domain and port of sshd server.
-I recommend you test that it works before step this.
+4. Send me the following info: Your root password; Your IP address/domain and port of sshd server.
+I recommend you test that it works before sending.
-5. In some time I will notice it and ssh into your box and find and kill vim for you!
+5. I will kill vim for you!